Affordable

 Efficacy test

-• After airborne disinfection contact time (ADC), carriers are transferred into a recovery solution to determine surviving bacteria, mycobacteria, bacterial spores, yeasts, fungal spores, viruses or bacteriophages.
-Mechanical action such as scraping or sonication can be done to effectively separate microbes from glass carriers.
+• After the airborne disinfection contact time (ADC), the test carriers are transferred into a recovery solution to determine the surviving microorganisms.
+Mechanical action such as scraping or sonication can be done to effectively separate microbes from the test carriers.

 Distribution test

-Importance of EN 17272 Test
+Importance of EN 17272 test

+MIS offers an extensive range of microbiology testing services that adhere to international standards.
 With our cutting-edge facilities and highly skilled professionals, we design and execute EN 17272 tests based on product specifications and claims.
 Our expert team is ready to assess and help you optimize the performance of your automated airborne disinfection systems, ensuring it meets the highest standards of effectiveness.

 To get EN 17272 testing services, talk to our experts today.